Packaging Knowledge for Plastic Bags, Film, Woven & Nonwoven Buyers | PPMEN

 Common packaging formats buyers ask for

-The bag name alone is not enough.
 Size definition, sealing method, gusset structure, and packing method still need to be clarified.

 Plastic retail bags